Lorenzo Neal: San Diego Chargers

-The 2005 season began with an historic moment in Neal's career, he played in his 200th career game, in the season opener against the Dallas Cowboys.
-A game in which he recorded three carries on short yardage plays, all resulting in first downs.
+The 2005 season began with an historic moment in Neal's career: he played in his 200th career game in the season opener against the Dallas Cowboys, a game in which he recorded three carries on short-yardage plays, all resulting in first downs.
 For the season he was named a Pro Bowl starter.
 He was also named to the "All-Interview" team by NFL.com.
 On October 28, 2005, he signed a two-year contract extension through 2007.

-In 2006, Neal helped Tomlinson and Michael Turner record 194-rushing yards for the September 11 season opening 27–0 win in Oakland.
+In 2006, Neal helped Tomlinson and Michael Turner record 194 rushing yards for the September 11 season opening 27–0 win in Oakland.
 The Chargers scored two rushing touchdowns, one by Tomlinson and one by Turner.
 Neal helped block for a 241-rushing yard performance against the Titans in a 40–7 Week 2 win, which included two Tomlinson rushing touchdowns.
 On October 15, during a road game against the San Francisco 49ers, Neal helped Tomlinson tie a team record and set a career-high with four rushing touchdowns.
-In the Chargers 35–27 win over the Browns on November 5, Neal played in his 200th-consecutive game and helped the Chargers rush for 190 yards and three touchdowns.
-During November 19, 35–27 Chargers win, he helped Tomlinson rush for 105 yards and three touchdowns, which put Tomlinson over 1,000 yards for season, marking the 10th-straight year Neal was the lead blocker for a 1,000-yard rusher.
-He scored his first touchdown of the season against the Denver Broncos on December 10, on four-yard trick play run called the “Bumarooski” late in first quarter, it was his first rushing touchdown since September 28, 2003 at Oakland and gave the Chargers a 14–0 lead.
-He also threw a key block on Kansas City Chiefs Linebacker Kendrell Bell that helped Tomlinson run for a career-long 85-yard touchdown on December 17, it was the third-longest run in team history.
+In the Chargers 35–27 win over the Browns on November 5, Neal played in his 200th consecutive game and helped the Chargers rush for 190 yards and three touchdowns.
+During the November 19 35–27 Chargers win, he helped Tomlinson rush for 105 yards and three touchdowns, which put Tomlinson over 1,000 yards for the season, marking the 10th-straight year Neal was the lead blocker for a 1,000-yard rusher.
+He scored his first touchdown of the season against the Denver Broncos on December 10, on a four-yard trick play run called the "Bumarooski" late in the first quarter.
+It was his first rushing touchdown since September 28, 2003 at Oakland and gave the Chargers a 14–0 lead.
+He also threw a key block on Kansas City Chiefs linebacker Kendrell Bell that helped Tomlinson run for a career-long 85-yard touchdown on December 17; it was the third-longest run in team history.
 Neal also helped contribute to the Chargers recording 265 rushing yards, fifth-most in team history.
-He was named to his third Pro Bowl and was a First-team All-Pro selection by the Associated Press, USA Today, Sports Weekly and ESPN.com.
+He was named to his third Pro Bowl and was a first-team All-Pro selection by the Associated Press, USA Today, Sports Weekly and ESPN.com.